 Storm Damage Insurance: What Is Covered?

 As a responsible homeowner, you should protect your property with sufficient insurance coverage.
 However, you can’t foresee severe weather conditions that may bring about drastic consequences.
 Damages caused by natural disasters are very common so you have to read your policy carefully to make sure you’re protected.
+That is where storm damage insurance comes in.

 What about storm damage?
 There are certain types of storm damage that are covered under a standard homeowners insurance policy: